Zizou Bergs: 2021: Three ATP Challenger titles, top 200 debut

-2022: Fourth Challenger title, major & top 150 debuts
+2022: Major & top 150 debuts, Challenger title,

 Bergs reached his first final of the season at the Saint-Brieuc Challenger, losing to Jack Draper.
 In May, he reached his second Challenger final of the season at the Saturn Oil Open in Troisdorf, Germany, where he lost to Lukáš Klein.

 Ranked No. 207, he won the Ilkley Trophy as a qualifier, defeating lucky loser Alexei Popyrin in the semifinals and Jack Sock in the final.
 As a result, he received a wildcard into Wimbledon, where he made his Grand Slam debut.
 He also climbed more than 60 positions up the rankings to a new career-high of world No. 146 on 20 June 2022.